mlrun/functions/describe/README.md

 :param plot_hist:       (True) set this to False for large tables
 :param plots_dest:      destination folder of summary plots (relative to artifact_path)
 :param update_dataset:  when the table is a registered dataset update the charts in-place
+:param frac:  when the table has more than 5000 samples, the function will execute on random frac from the data

 ```